paulinho-16/MEIC-ASSO/docs/scraping.md

 - [Components dependency](#Components-dependency)
 - [References](#References)

 ## Endpoints

 This section provides some context to each of the component's endpoints.
-For each one of the endpoints, there is a corresponding endpoint, with the format `{endpoint}/URL`.
-These endpoints are used by the Flutter middleware to get the URL necessary to retrieve the corresponding endpoint information, as the Flutter middleware is responsible for getting the Sigarra HTML pages that require authentication.
+All these endpoints retreive the HTML present in the different web pages and retreive its information.

 ### Authentication not required